Menu

 Please find below our Terms of Reference and details of how our Governing Body is structured, including the names, categories, responsibilities and terms of appointment for each Governor.

-Charley Edwards – H&S – 5 February 2024 – Parent Governor
+Charley Edwards – Co-Chair and H&S – 5 February 2024 – Parent Governor

 I have a corporate background in analytics and transformation where I programme managed the delivery of multiple million pound programmes of transformation for the MOD, held accountability for managing all the core central IT systems for easyJet and implemented the way of working for a newly established Tesco support centre.